- Log in to post comments

 Creating something different

 For the past few years, I've helped third, fourth, and fifth graders create book trailers.
-For this project, I ask students to choose a book they have read recently and would like to recommend to the class.
+For this project, I ask students to choose a book they've read recently and would like to recommend to the class.
 Some of the books chosen were Harry Potter and the Prisoner of Azkaban, Twilight, Warriors: The Sight, So B. It, and Elephant's Run.
 Then they create a synopsis, or overview of the book, keeping in mind what attracted them to it.
 The idea is to let the class know about the book without telling them everything.

 Next, they create a storyboard using the table format in Google Docs.
 If your school doesn't use Google Apps, Pages or Microsoft Word also work.
-I would also recommend Popplet on the iPad, which is a great mind-mapping, idea-generating app.
+I also recommend Popplet on the iPad, which is a great mind-mapping, idea-generating app.

 After the storyboards are complete, students begin gathering photos from flickrCC to represent the key elements in the book.
 I have students use flickrCC because all images on this site fall under the Creative Commons license and are free to use as long as they are cited.
 This is a lesson in itself, as most students believe that anything on the internet is free for the taking.
 As they are gathering their photos, they are also creating a photo citation page in Google Docs or Word so that they may give credit to their sources at the end of their movies.